SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 • Provision @ 20% on the Secured Sub-standard Advances as against the Regulatory requirement of 15%.

-• Provision is made on Non-fund based facilities of NPA Borrowers by applying 50% Credit conversion factor (CCF).
-The provision is based on the Asset class of fund based facility of the Borrower
+• Provision is made on non-fund-based facilities of NPA Borrowers by applying 50% Credit conversion factor (CCF).
+The provision is based on the Asset class of fund-based facility of the Borrower.

-• Bank has also made 100% provision in respect of existing NPA accounts which are more than 6 months old and collateral free viz Auto Loan, Education Loan and Personal Loan .
+• Bank has also made 100% provision in respect of existing NPA accounts which are more than 6 months old and collateral free viz Auto Loan, Education Loan and Personal Loan.

-• With respect to Loan against mortgage of properties which are secured (collateral) and are NPA for more than 2 years, Bank has made 100% provision
+• With respect to Loan against mortgage of properties which are secured (collateral) and are NPA for more than 2 years, Bank has made 100% provision.

-• Bank has also made 100% provision in respect of existing NPA accounts viz Loan for Tractors/ tiller/ Power tillers which are 6 month old.
+• Bank has also made 100% provision in respect of existing NPA accounts viz Loan for Tractors/ tiller/ Power tillers which are 6-month-old.

 4.5 In case of sale of financial assets to Asset Reconstruction Company (ARC) / Securitization Company (SC), the bank is following the guidelines issued by Reserve Bank of India.
-At present, the guideline followed by the Bank is that if the sale is at a price below the net book value (NBV), (i.e. Book value less provisions held) the shortfall is debited to the profit and loss account in the same year.
-If the sale value is higher than the NBV, excess provision is reversed to profit & loss account in the year the amounts are received.
+At present, the guideline followed by the Bank is that if the sale is at a price below the netbook value (NBV), (i.e. Book value less provisions held) the shortfall is debited to the profit and loss account in the same year.
+If the sale value is hiqher than the NBV, excess

-In case of sale of financial assets to banks, and the sale is at a price below the net book value (NBV), (i.e. Book value less provisions held) the shortfall is debited to the profit and loss account in the same year.
-If the sale value is higher than the NBV, excess provision shall be not
+In the case of sales of financial assets to banks, and the sale is at a price below the net book value (NBV), (i.e. Book value less provisions held) the shortfall is debited to the profit and loss account in the same year.
+If the sale value is higher than the NBV, excess provision shall not be reversed but will be utilized to meet the shortfall / loss on account of sale of other non-performing financial assets.

 5 FLOATING PROVISIONS: